balazskreith/hamok-ts/docs/index.md

 every mutation request is stored in the Raft logs.
 The logs store the history of all operations, even the unsuccessful ones.
 Every instance every map, record, queue, or emitter receives the messages and goes through exactly the same sequence of operations.

-### What snapshots are good for?

-See below.

 ### Can I overflow the memory with logs?

 Yes you can.
-The logs are stored in memory and can grow indefinitely.
+By default the logs are stored in memory and can grow indefinitely.
 To prevent memory overflow, either explicitly remove logs or set the expiration time for logs.
-Additionally you can use snapshots to store the state of the instance along with the commitIndex a snapshot represents.
-Therefore any new instance can start from the snapshot and apply only the logs after the snapshot.

 ### If I export a snapshot do I have to delete the logs?